digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 | 225/50R17 | 657mm | Fairmont GHIA |
 | 225/60R16 | 677mm | Fairlane GHIA |

-## General Notes - How to Read Tyre Zizes
+## General Notes - How to Read Tyre Sizes

 using the example of 205/65R15: